 Our respective Governments have continued to make the proposed annual contributions to the Fund.
-The Fund's investments are now at \$239 million at 30 June 2022.
-It is continuing to meet its investment objectives of achieving growth in the fund in the early years, even with the impact of

-COVID-19 and ongoing economic issues.
-The Fund has increased by \$17.1 million from the 2021 financial year and has outperformed our overall performance objective of 7.0% pa since inception.
+The Fund's investments are now at \$296.6 million at 30 June 2023.
+It is pleasing to see the investment objectives of achieving growth in the fund in the early years continue to be met.
+The Fund has increased by \$60.3 million from the 2022 financial year and has outperformed our overall performance objective of 7.5% pa since inception.

-During the 2022 financial year, the GON contributed cash of \$25.8 million to the Fund resulting in total contributions from establishment to 30 June 2021, of \$145.2 million.
-Based on the ongoing commitment our government has in generating a future revenue source for the benefit of future generations, GON again contributed a prepaid amount which totalled \$9.3 million, relating to the 2023 financial year; GOA contributed \$4.3 million resulting in \$24.2 million since establishment.
-This also included a 2023 prepayment amount of \$1.8m; ROC (Taiwan) contributed \$2.8 million resulting in \$21.8 million since establishment; and GONZ had already prepaid their contribution during the 2021 financial year, resulting in \$5.6 million since commencing contributions to the Fund during the 2018 year.
+During the 2023 financial year, the GON contributed cash of \$24.6 million to the Fund resulting in total contributions from establishment to 30 June 2023, of \$169.9 million.
+Based on the ongoing commitment our government has in generating a future revenue source for the benefit of future generations, GON again contributed a prepaid amount which totalled \$6.8 million, relating to the 2024 financial year; GOA contributed \$2.5 million resulting in \$26.4 million since establishment.
+This also included a 2023 prepaid amount of \$1.8 million and a 2024 prepayment amount of \$1.5 million; ROC (Taiwan) contributed \$2.9 million resulting in \$24.7 million since establishment; and GONZ contributed \$904k, resulting in \$6.5 million since commencing contributions to the Fund during the 2018 year.